What is OT Device Security and Why It’s Critical for Operational Technology?

-OT Cybersecurity focuses on protecting the hardware and software that manage and control physical processes across industries such as manufacturing, energy, transportation, and utilities.
-Unlike traditional information technology (IT) systems, which primarily handle data and communications, OT systems directly watch over machines and industrial environments, making their security critical to both safety and reliability.
+OT device security focuses on protecting the hardware that control and monitor physical processes across industries such as manufacturing, energy, transportation, and utilities.
+Unlike traditional IT systems, which primarily handle data and communications, operational technology (OT) systems directly manage machines and industrial environments.
+This makes OT device security essential for safety, reliability, and uninterrupted operations.

-These systems include programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, and distributed control systems (DCS).
-They serve as the core of industrial operations, making sure that manufacturing plants, power grids, transportation networks, and other critical infrastructure run safely and continuously.
+OT systems include critical infrastructure components such as programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA) systems, and distributed control systems (DCS).
+They form the backbone of industrial operations, ensuring that manufacturing plants, power grids, transportation networks, and other critical infrastructure run efficiently and securely.

-Traditionally, OT Cyber Security was unnecessary.
-OT systems were not connected to the internet, leaving them relatively insulated from external threats.
-However, as digital innovation (DI) initiatives expanded, IT and OT networks converged.
-Organizations often bolted on specific point solutions to address particular vulnerabilities.
-These approaches resulted in a complex web of solutions.
-They struggled to communicate and share information, leading to poor OT device visibility and gaps in OT Cyber Security.
+Traditionally, OT device security was not a priority.
+OT systems were isolated from the internet, making them relatively insulated from external cyber threats.
+As digital innovation (DI) initiatives expanded, however, IT and OT networks began to converge.
+Organizations often implemented point solutions to address specific vulnerabilities, creating a fragmented ecosystem of tools that struggled to communicate.
+This complexity led to limited OT device visibility and gaps in overall OT security.

-Cisco defines Operational Technology (OT) as the hardware and software used to monitor and control physical processes.
-OT includes essential components like valves, pumps, sensors, and industrial control systems.
-These components support core operations in industrial environments.
+Operational Technology (OT) is defined by Cisco as the hardware and software used to monitor and control physical processes.
+OT includes essential components such as valves, pumps, sensors, and industrial control systems (ICS) that support day-to-day operations in industrial environments like manufacturing plants, energy facilities, and transportation systems.

 OT is closely linked to Industrial Control Systems (ICS), which automate and manage industrial processes.
 It also relates to the Industrial Internet of Things (IIoT), which uses IoT technologies for data collection and analysis in complex environments.

 Critical infrastructure relies on OT, and we, as nations, rely on critical infrastructure for national security.
 Hence, the continuous operability of OT is essential to maintaining operational security.
 Such dependency makes OT assets an extremely valuable target, a target that has become more accessible since converging with IT.
-The increased vulnerability is very worrying as any OT downtime causes subsequent disruptions to critical infrastructure… Recent incidents like the Colonial Pipeline and JBS Foods attacks highlight the significant national security risks posed by threats to critical infrastructure.
-To protect these assets, organizations must adopt comprehensive OT Cyber Security strategies, coupled with enhanced OT device visibility to manage security risks effectively.
+The increased vulnerability is very worrying as any OT downtime causes subsequent disruptions to OT networks and network security… Recent incidents like the Colonial Pipeline and JBS Foods attacks highlight the significant national security risks posed by threats to critical infrastructure.
+To protect these assets, organizations must adopt comprehensive OT device security strategies, coupled with enhanced OT device visibility to manage network security risks effectively.

 Malware and State-Sponsored Attacks on OT

 Terrorist organizations also see OT as a prime target.
 OT disruptions, with 45% posing physical safety risks, create societal fear and doubt in government’s ability to maintain operational security.
 Even without fatalities, such attacks still achieve the primary goal of terrorism.
 Generating widespread fear and irrational reactions.
 Financially motivated hackers, too, see value in attacking OT.
-Critical infrastructure entities cannot tolerate downtime and are often incentivized to meet monetary demands to resume operations.
-To learn more about the current state of OT and cybersecurity, check out the 2024 State of Operational Technology and Cybersecurity.
+Infrastructure entities cannot tolerate downtime and are often incentivized to meet monetary demands to resume operations.

 Security Risks of IT/OT Convergence